If space is limited, but you refuse to compromise on quality, here is our guide on how to arrange furniture in a small nursery.

 Find a Stylish, Streamlined Cot

 The cot is likely to be the focal point of your nursery.
 In all likelihood, it will also be the largest piece of furniture.
 For this reason, we’re passionate about recommending cots with a streamlined design.
 Go for a simple, sleek cot, preferably with some space for storage underneath.
-As an example, we can recommend the Quadro white cot.

 We have a handy guide on how to choose the right cot bed for your baby if you’re looking for a little extra help